TESTS & RESULTS

 If your result is normal and you don't need to do anything, we will not contact you.
 You can check your test results online using your online access account.

-Whilst the surgery will endeavour to contact you about abnormal results, if you don't hear from us it is strongly recommended that you look up your results online, to minimise the risk of an abnormal result being missed.
+We will try to contact you about any abnormal results.
+If you do not hear from us we strongly recommended that you check your results online to minimise the risk of an abnormal result being missed.

-Should you wish to opt out of receiving blood test results via text message you can submit an econsult via our website to request your test results
+Should you wish to opt out of receiving blood test results via text message, you can send us an eConsult via our website to let us know.

-For patients who do not have a mobile number or internet access, please contact the surgery on 020 8678 5420 to check your results.
+If you do not have a mobile number or internet access, you can contact the surgery on 020 8678 5420 to check your results.
 Our results line is open Monday to Friday between 8am-12pm and 1:30pm-5:30pm.

 A blood test is when a sample of blood is taken for testing in a laboratory.
 Blood tests have a wide range of uses and are one of the most common types of medical test.
 For example, a blood test can be used to: